Investing in studio apartments

 Solid capital appreciation

 Although capital appreciation is dependent on a number of interrelated factors and can be difficult to predict or quantify, more affordable housing such as a studio apartment is considered to have good prospects, particularly over the medium-to-long term.
-Berlin has seen property prices increase by more than 10%p.a. for more than a decade, so even the relatively low price of a studio apartment could see considerable growth over the years.
+Berlin has seen property prices increase by more than 10% p.a. for more than a decade, so even the relatively low price of a studio apartment could see considerable growth over the years, as much or even more than luxury and premium apartments.
 This is, however, exactly the point – good capital appreciation does not (generally) happen overnight.
 Real estate has less inherent risk and volatility than most other asset classes, meaning that growth is steadier but slower.
 Studio apartments in particular see slower capital appreciation than other properties.
 Yet their popularity and practicality mean that they can be seen as a fairly safe investment.
 Adding to this medium-to-long term outlook is the fact that there is no capital gains tax on real estate if it is held for 10 years or more.
 So, the longer you hold onto the property, the better an investment it becomes.

 High rental yields